 My name is Rebecca Monteleone.
 I am an Assistant Professor of Disability Studies, a qualitative researcher, and a disability advocate.

 I have earned recognition as a Fulbright Scholar, Mirzayan Science and Technology Policy Fellow at the National Academy of Sciences, Engineering, and Medicine, and an IGERT Fellow with the National Science Foundation.
 Prior to starting my PhD, I worked professionally with adults with intellectual and developmental disabilities pursuing job opportunities.
-In addition to that, I work with several grassroots disability organizations, and founded the Ohio Disability Pride Parade and Festival in 2014.
+In addition to that, I work with several grassroots disability organizations, and co-founded the Ohio Disability Pride Parade and Festival in 2014.
 I am interested in creating ethical, emancipatory research that empowers disabled people and contributes to building a culture that values all of its members.
 For more information on my academic and research accomplishments, please see my Curriculum Vitae.
 For my public work, visit Public Writing and Media Appearances.